-NOTE I: The one up rule is in effect only after both teams have reached their home run limit.
+NOTE !: The one up rule is in effect only after both teams have reached their home run limit.

-Once both teams have reached their home run limit, either team may hit an additional home run, however, no team may ever go more than one home run up on the other team.
+Onceboth teams have reached their home run limit, either team may hit an additional home run, however, no team may ever go more than one home run up on the other team.
 Any additional home runs above the one up will be scored an out.

-The home team, in the bottom of the seventh or later innings, may hit one home run to pull even in the number of home runs as the opposing team, but may not hit a home run to go one up.
+Exception: If the visiting team is even or up one home run on the home team in the bottom of the last inning or any extra innings, the home team may hit only one home run in that inning.

 EACH UNTOUCHED BALL over the fence, exceeding a team's home run limit, will be scored as an out.
 NOTE I: Any untouched batted ball that goes over the fence in fair territory, shall be considered a home run against the team's home run total.